 GitHub.com might be the best thing that has happened to software development since the Internet.
 GitHub took the git program and connected the people and code over the web, creating an eco-system and user interface for software projects that we can 'touch'.
 To quote directly from GitHub.com

 There you have it.
-By the end of this guide, you will be empowered as part of this tribe of 6 million people, capable of building amazing things.
+By the end of this guide, you will be empowered as part of this band of millions, capable of building amazing things.